rickosborne/cascades/md/09-1-4-authoritative.md

 That same gasp of a laugh escaped her.

 "Everything is statistics.
-When I have down time, I look out to see all those faces.
+When I have downtime, I look out to see all those faces.
 I think about this group compared to the group on my last flight.
-It becomes a sort of a guessing game.
+It becomes a kind of guessing game.
 How many women will sit in First Class on my next flight?
 How many old or young people?
 Does the spread change more based on our city of departure or our city of arrival?